miyako/mermaid/README.md

 * **atomic**: A new instance of `headless_chrome` is created for each request.
 You can batch process a collection of markdown code in one call.
 * **asynchronous**: Same as atomic but a callback function is invoked on completion.
 * **server**: An HTTP server is started which keeps a mutex-guarded instance of `headless_chrome`.
-Each request process will process a single markdown.
+Payload to each request should be a single markdown.
+Supports rendering in PNG format.

 ### atomic